-The Non-Licensure Track is ideal for professionals in legal and public policy arenas who are seeking to apply psychological theories to their workplace.
+The Non-Licensure Track at our Washington, D.C. campus is ideal for professionals in legal and public policy arenas who are seeking to apply psychological theories to their workplace.
 Individuals employed in the legal system, correctional facilities, social and governmental agencies, law enforcement, the military, and any professional roles where the law integrates with psychology will benefit from this specialized degree.
 Graduates of The Chicago School's Forensic master's program are trained to apply the art and science of psychology within a wide range of professional contexts in the legal system and related fields.

-Coursework covers a variety of topics that are integral to professions in the legal system and related fields, including:
+The coursework involved in the MA in Forensic Psychology covers a variety of topics that are integral to professions in the legal system and related fields, including:

 - Trauma and crisis intervention